Legoman99573/GravesX-Addon-Graveyards/README.md

 There will not be support for compiling this plugin.
 You must do so on your own.

-This version puts your grave at the graveyard

-see rework-deco for a version that puts a decorative display at the graveyard
+Shows a decorative display at the grave sites with your graveyard but still put the players grave where they died